svn2github/dotnetzip/Readme.txt

 --------------------------------

 The Self-Extracting Archive (SFX) support in the library allows you to create a self-extracting zip archive.
-Essentially it is a standard EXE file that contains boilerplate unzip code, as well as a zip file embedded as a resource.
-When the SFX runs, the application extracts the zip file resource and then unzips the file.
+An SFX is both a standard EXE file *and* a ZIP file.
+The exe contains boilerplate program logic to unzip the embedded zip file.
+When the user executes the SFX runs, the boilerplate application logic just reads the zip content and then unzips itself.
+You can open an SFX in WinZip and other zip tools, as well, if you want to view it.

-This implies that running the SFX, unpacking from the SFX, requires the .NET Framework.
+Running the SFX (unpacking from the SFX) requires the .NET Framework installed on the machine, but does not require the DotNetZip library.

-There is no support for reading SFX files.
-Once created, they are not readable by DotNetZip.
-This may be added in a future release if users demand it.
+There are two versions of the SFX - one that presents a GUI form, and another that runs as a console (command line) application.

 NB: Creation of SFX is not supported in the Compact Framework version of the library.

+Also, there is no way, currently, to produce an SFX file that can run on the .NET Compact Framework.

 The Reduced ZIP library
 --------------------------------

-SFX support implies a large
-increase in the size of the library.
+The library is currently about 400k in size.
+The SFX support is responsible for more than half the total size of the library.
 Some deployments may wish to omit the SFX support in order to get a smaller DLL.
 For that you can rely on the Ionic.Zip.Reduced.dll.
 It provides everything the normal library does, except the SaveSelfExtractor() method on the ZipFile class.

 For size comparisons...

 assembly              ~size   comment
 -------------------------------------------------------
-Ionic.Zlib.dll          77k   DeflateStream and ZlibCodec
+Ionic.Zlib.dll          86k   {Deflate,GZip,Zlib}Stream and ZlibCodec

-Ionic.Zip.dll          335k   includes ZLIB and SFX
+Ionic.Zip.dll          400k   includes ZLIB and SFX, and selector

-Ionic.Zip.Partial.dll  258k   includes SFX, depends on a separate Ionic.Zlib.dll
+Ionic.Zip.Partial.dll  278k   includes SFX, depends on a separate Ionic.Zlib.dll
                               You should probably never reference this
                               DLL directly.
 It is a interim build output.
                               Included here for comparison purposes only.

-Ionic.Zip.Reduced.dll  130k   includes ZLIB but not SFX
+Ionic.Zip.Reduced.dll  170k   includes ZLIB but not SFX

-Ionic.Zlib.CF.dll       66k   DeflateStream and ZlibCodec (Compact Framework)
+Ionic.Zlib.CF.dll       74k   {Deflate,GZip,Zlib}Stream and ZlibCodec
+                              (Compact Framework)

-Ionic.Zip.CF.dll       140k   includes ZLIB but not SFX (Compact Framework)
+Ionic.Zip.CF.dll       160k   includes ZLIB but not SFX (Compact Framework)